Foundasion/streamlit-chatbot/docs/resume.md

    - CRUD operations and search functionality
    - Comprehensive test suite
    - Documentation and setup guides

+### Future Feature: Chat Timelines
+The database includes support for branching chat timelines, which will allow:
+- Multiple conversation paths from a single point
+- Exploring different AI responses
+- Comparing different conversation directions
+- Maintaining context across branches

+Database Structure:
+- timelines table with branch tracking
+- messages linked to specific timelines
+- parent-child timeline relationships
+- active timeline tracking

+This feature is currently not in use but the database schema is preserved for future implementation.

 ### Next Phase: UI Components & App Integration (Phase 1 - Part 2)